LunaSare/spring2023-data-science/lectures/week4_lectures.md

 <!-- Additional for the activity: a jamboard with missing cells: -->
 <!-- Fill the missing cells in the [comparative table](http://cdn.differencebetween.net/wp-content/uploads/2019/10/Commit-vs-Push.jpg). -->

-2. Think of another example to illustrate the difference between `git commit` and `git push`.
-For example, I imagine that adding a song to my spotify queue is equivalent to committing a file, and then when the song is finally playing and made public that is like pushing the file to the remote repository 😜

 ---
 ---

 ### Individual activity

-1. Create a remote for your bio repository on your GitHub account.
+1. Create a remote repository called "bio" on your GitHub account.
 2. Add, commit and push your local repository to your newly created remote on GitHub.
 3. Add a line to your bio file using the GitHub GUI, and commit it.
 4. Modify another line of your bio on the GitHub GUI and commit it.